Day trip to Cannes

 When you exit the Cannes train station, go straight.
 The first street that you cross is a good for little restaurants, and the second (lined with giant metal balls) is rue d’Antibes, known for its shopping.
 A minute later you will be at the famous Cannes seaside, and the Cannes tourist office is just to the right tucked in between the two main stairways, for maps and info.

-Cannes Film Festival Red CarpetOn your right are the famous steps of the Cannes Film Festival red carpet!
-It may look puny now, but just imagine it lined with crowds and paparazzi…
+Cannes Film Festival Red CarpetYes, those are the famous steps of the Cannes Film Festival red carpet!
+It may look puny now, but just imagine it filled with stars, and lined with crowds and paparazzi…

 (If you are going to Cannes during the Film Festival in May, don’t miss my indispensable insider’s guide to How to do the Cannes Film Festival without a badge…)

-The other side of the boulevard is lined with designer boutiques and the grand hotels that embody years of film lore.
+The other side of the boulevard is lined with designer boutiques, flashy cars, and the grand hotels that embody years of film lore.
 Here is a fun article from Entertainment Weekly with just some of the stories just from one hotel, the Carlton

 FREE Walking Tours